Glenda J Ashleigh

 Marriage Certificates in Australia

-Most people think of their ‘official’ Australian Marriage Certificate as the one they receive on their wedding day.
-Actually, the number of Marriage Certificates signed at an Australian wedding varies depending on who officiates at the wedding ceremony.
-For example, there are only two Marriage Certificates at a State Registry Office Wedding.
+Most people think that their official Australian Marriage Certificate is the one they receive on their wedding day.
+Actually, the number of Marriage Certificates that are signed at an Australian wedding varies depending on who officiates at the wedding ceremony:

-There are three Marriage Certificates at civil and religious weddings.
-A Commonwealth-registered Marriage Celebrant (CMC), or a designated person of a religious organisation approved by the Australian government officiates at these wedding ceremonies.
+• At civil and religious weddings, there are three Marriage Certificates that are signed on the wedding day.
+A Commonwealth-registered Marriage Celebrant (CMC), or a designated person of a religious organisation, approved by the Australian government officiates at these wedding ceremonies.

 australian marriage register